gplessis/dotdeb-nginx/debian/modules/nginx-lua/README.markdown

 module as well as the same copy of the data in it, until a `HUP` signal is sent to the Nginx master process to force a reload.
 This data sharing technique is essential for high performance Lua applications based on this module.

-Note that this data sharing is on a *per-worker* basis and not on a ''per-server' basis'.
+Note that this data sharing is on a *per-worker* basis and not on a *per-server* basis.
 That is, when there are multiple nginx worker processes under an Nginx master, data sharing cannot cross the process boundary between these workers.

-If server wide data sharing is required:
+If server-wide data sharing is required, then use one or more of the following approaches:
 1. Use the [ngx.shared.DICT](http://wiki.nginx.org/HttpLuaModule#ngx.shared.DICT) API provided by this module.
-1. Use only a single nginx worker and a single server.
-This is however not recommended when there is a multi core CPU or multiple CPUs in a single machine.
+1. Use only a single nginx worker and a single server (this is however not recommended when there is a multi core CPU or multiple CPUs in a single machine).
 1. Use data storage mechanisms such as `memcached`, `redis`, `MySQL` or `PostgreSQL`.
-[The ngx_openresty bundle](http://openresty.org) associated with this module comes with a set of companion Nginx modules that provide interfaces with these data storage mechanisms.
-See the [HttpMemcModule](http://wiki.nginx.org/HttpMemcModule), [HttpRedis2Module](http://wiki.nginx.org/HttpRedis2Module), [HttpDrizzleModule](http://wiki.nginx.org/HttpDrizzleModule) and [HttpPostgresModule](http://github.com/FRiCKLE/ngx_postgres/) modules for details
+[The ngx_openresty bundle](http://openresty.org) associated with this module comes with a set of companion Nginx modules and Lua libraries that provide interfaces with these data storage mechanisms.

 Known Issues
 ============